Scholar Success Story: How an Alumni Learned to Apply Computer Science in the Real World

 Step 2: Apply Newfound Knowledge to a Project with Tangible Impact

 Ultimately, Student A’s research and entrepreneurial venture paid off when he earned an acceptance letter from Stanford University, one of the top schools in America.
-As a now college student, he’s at the beginning of his journey.
+As a current college student, he’s at the beginning of his journey.
 However, he has a successful computer science career to look forward to, thanks to the time he dedicated to Scholar Launch and LIL.
 We’re proud of all he achieved, and look forward to telling many more stories like this one in the future.